Democrat Terry McAuliffe has won the Virginia governor's race, in a close victory over Tea Party conservative Ken Cuccinelli.

 Voters in several other major cities, including Atlanta, Boston, Detroit, Houston and Miami, also elected mayors.

 U.S. political analysts are looking for clues from Tuesday's results to help predict the outcome of next year's congressional elections, when all 435 seats in the House of Representatives and one-third of the nation's 100 Senate seats are up for grabs.

 Americans also voted on a variety of ballot initiatives Tuesday.

-In the western state of Colorado, which legalized recreational marijuana last year, voters approved a measure to impose a 25 percent tax on the drug.
+In the western state of Colorado, which legalized recreational marijuana last year, voters were deciding whether to impose a 25 percent tax on the drug.
 The money would go toward regulating the marijuana industry and building schools.

-Voters in the state of Washington were asked whether to require genetically engineered food to be properly labeled.
+Voters in the state of Washington were asked wheather to require genetically engineered food to be properly labeled.